pretix/pretix-docs/docs/trust/fiscal/belgium.md

 ### E-invoicing

 Belgium is introducing mandatory electronic invoicing for B2B transaction in 2026.
-All invoices must be transmitted through the [PEPPOL](https://en.wikipedia.org/wiki/PEPPOL) network.
+All invoices must be transmitted through the [Peppol](https://en.wikipedia.org/wiki/PEPPOL) network.

-pretix is planning to provide a PEPPOL integration by the end of 2025.
+A native integration of pretix with Peppol is available as a plugin as part of our pretix Hosted product.

 More information is available on the website of the European Commission: [eInvoicing in Belgium](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eInvoicing+in+Belgium).